-Claimant must be an Australian resident (page 56), an SCV holder (page 56) residing in Australia, or the holder of a specified temporary visa (page 56).
+• Claimant must be an Australian resident (page 56), an SCV holder (page 56) residing in Australia, the holder of a specified temporary visa (page 57), or an eligible Pacific Australia Labour Mobility scheme worker or family member (page 57).

-- Estimated adjusted taxable income (page 55) of the person and their partner must be \$72,400 or less for the 6 months from the day of the child's delivery. - · The income test doesn't apply if: - the person would have received Family Tax Benefit for the child for any day during the 26 weeks from the day of the child's delivery, or - the person or their partner receives Family Tax Benefit Part A for another child for any day during the weeks from the day of the child's delivery.
+- Estimated adjusted taxable income (page 55) of the person and their partner must be \$72,400 or less for the 6 months from the day of the child's delivery. - The income test doesn't apply if: - the person would have received Family Tax Benefit for the child for any day during the 26 weeks from the day of the child's delivery, or - the person or their partner receives Family Tax Benefit Part A for another child for any day during the 52 weeks from the day of the child's delivery.